 New York City house sewer line work

-House sewer line installations require skill and knowledge to be installed properly and in accordance with approved plans.
-All new lines, replacements or repairs must pass a rigorous NYC DEP inspection process.
+House sewer line installations require skill and knowledge to be installed properly and in accordance with a NYC DEP approved site connection plan.
+All new lines, replacements, repairs, or common sewer lines must pass a rigorous NYC DEP inspection process.
 Safety standards must also be met.
 Which means a job can never be rushed along at the risk of poor workmanship or a job-site injury.